 Session 7: Assembling the valuable and vulnerable North

 For the sponsorship from DFA, the evaluation of submissions will also be linked closely to the Working Groups of the Arctic Council.

 The activities of the Arctic Council are conducted through six working groups (WGs) composed of representatives at expert level from sectoral ministries, government agencies, and researchers.

 The six Arctic Council WGs are: • Arctic Contaminants Action Program (ACAP) • Arctic Monitoring and Assessment Programme (AMAP) • Conservation of Arctic Flora and Fauna (CAFF) • Emergency Prevention, Preparedness and Response (EPPR) • Protection of the Arctic Marine Environment (PAME) • Sustainable Development Working Group (SDWG)

 How to apply

-· A letter of motivation describing the candidate’s field of interest, why the candidate wants to participate in Emerging Leaders 2022 and which expectations the candidate has for their participation in the program.
-Letters should be no longer than one page, written in font size 12.
+· A letter of motivation describing the candidate’s field of interest, why the candidate wants to participate in Emerging Leaders 2023 and which expectations the candidate has for their participation in the program.
+Maximum one page, written in font size 12.

-A second page should be attached stating how your research interests align with the project portfolios of the Working Groups of the Arctic Council and how you propose to engage with the Network of Arctic Researchers in Ireland (www.nari.ie) throughout 2022.
+· A second page should be attached stating how your research aligns with the scientific themes of the conference and the Working Groups of the Arctic Council and how you propose to engage with the Network of Arctic Researchers in Ireland (www.nari.ie) throughout 2023.
 Maximum one page, written in font size 12.

-Applications should be sent by 16.00h on Friday, 8th October, 2021 to email@example.com with a delivery and read receipt.
-Applications will be reviewed by the Embassy of Ireland in Oslo and the MI.
+Applications should be sent by email before 16.00h on Friday, 14 October 2022 to firstname.lastname@example.org with a delivery and read receipt.
+Applications will be reviewed by the Embassy of Ireland in Oslo and the Marine Institute.
 Late applications cannot be considered.